simonwhatley/dotfiles/README.md

 - [Rosco Kalis](https://github.com/rkalis/dotfiles)
 - [Thoughtbot](https://github.com/thoughtbot/dotfiles)

+For more information on `.gitignore`, GitHub has a [gitignore repo](https://github.com/github/gitignore).

 ## Support

 This repository is maintained by Simon Whatley.
 If you’ve got a question or need support you can: